haribharadwaj/protocols/Records.md

 you may have to create an online account with CITI.
 Once you are in, for SNAPlab, please complete the **"Biomedical Research for Investigators and Key Personnel Learner Group"** training.

 - RCR (Responsible Conduct of Research).
-This is ongoing training both via formal courses at Purdue, and via RCR faculty-led discussions that happen at various seminars (e.g., Seminars in Hearing Research, or SLHS Brown Bag seminar).
+This is ongoing training both via formal courses at Purdue (e.g., GRAD 612), and via RCR faculty-led discussions that happen at various seminars (e.g., Seminars in Hearing Research, or SLHS Brown Bag seminar).

-- Send CITI certificates to Hari upon completion of training.
+- Send CITI certificates to Hari upon completion of training to be added to protocol.
 RCR training is tracked by Purdue.

 ## Technical training

 - Technical training is informal within our lab and is somewhat self-paced.
-- General principle is that you should be well-practiced in (and have a reasonable understanding of) all the measures you plan to collect on real subjects before getting real subjects in.
+- General principle is that you should be well-practiced in (and have a reasonable understanding of) all the measures you plan to collect, and be comfortable working in sync with our IRB protocol before getting real subjects in.
 - Practise by running self or other lab members.
+- Everybody, regardless of background will be able to pick up data analysis skills and have a working understanding of the details.
+Perhaps the most effective way of picking up quantitative skills relevant for data analysis is to start with some actual data and a an associated research question, especially from your own project.
+- One technical aspect of our research that is not easy is programming stimulus presentation sequences, behavioral tasks, and/or adapting data acquisition hardware to set up new measurement paradigms.
+This requires an array of different skills and considerable familiarity with the literature surrounding the specific measures you might want to design.
+Therefore, if you are undertaking this task, please work closely with lab members who are experienced in this aspect throughout the set up process.
+- There are no specific documentation formalities for technical training in our lab (should we change this?).

 ## Enrollment and informed consent (IRB-specific)